Family Caregivers BC

 Estimated Listening Time: 20 minutes

-Visit Episode Sixteen Page
+Visit Episode 16 Page

-Episode Seventeen: Caregiving from a Distance
+Episode 17: Caregiving from a Distance

 Many caregivers are supporting care recipients from a long distance.
 This form of caregiving brings with it a unique set of challenges as we try to provide support from afar.
 In this episode, Bill guides a panel of long distance caregivers, Mary Chan, Karla Wilson, and Victoria Lougheed, through a dynamic conversation filled with positive energy and laughter.
 The foursome came together to talk about their challenges of caring while not being able to physically be there, and to share some insights including some beautiful moments along the path that have made their caregiving journey a memorable experience.